neurodata/about/agreements.md

 We typically state the degree to which we completed our previous commitment, and state our new commitment of the day.
 We usually do them in slack at [#standup](https://neurodata.slack.com/messages/standup/) slack channel.

-### Monthly Simplex Reports

-Our SIMPLEX grant requires that we submit month status reports (see  [overleaf](https://www.overleaf.com/read/nzsyvmykyvwn) for our up to date report).
-The value to you is to show off how awesome you are to funders, so they start getting to know you, to practice writing short/concise reports on progress, and to have a record of our progress.
-Anybody funded by SIMPLEX agrees to contribute to these monthly reports.